To apply for a posted position please send a cover letter, resume and completed State of New Hampshire Application for Employment to:

 Concord, NH 03301-6313

-The Attorney General's Office Legal Internship Program includes fall and spring semester internships as well as a summer internship program.
-Although all of these positions are unpaid, many interns are fortunate enough to obtain scholarships from their law schools.
+The New Hampshire Department of Justice, Office of the Attorney General's Legal Internship Program, includes Fall and Spring semester internships as well as a Summer internship program.
+Dedication to the public sector is preferred.
+The internship program is designed for students currently enrolled in law school or a paralegal program.
+Interns are assigned to a specific bureau within the office.
+Although these positions are unpaid, many interns are fortunate enough to obtain scholarships from their law schools.
 Oftentimes, students are also able to obtain course credit for the internship or externship.

 Attorney General's Office

 Concord, NH 03301

 Portable Document Format (.pdf).
 Visit nh.gov for a list of free .pdf readers for a variety of operating systems.